My name is Aaron E. Martinez and I'm a photographer from West Texas.

 It didn't take long for me to get used to the feeling of having a camera hanging around my neck at every possible moment and photography quickly became my favorite hobby.

-Over the 3 years that I had my first camera, I shot less than half an hour of video with it, but took over eight thousand images before I actually considered taking photography seriously.
+Over the 3 years that I had my first camera, I shot less than half an hour of video with it, but took several thousand images before I began truly taking photography seriously.

 My love for photography started in the usual way: buying better lenses, then reselling to buy even better lenses, watching hours of my favorite photographers speaking about their work, reading stacks of books on photography to hone my compositional and technical skills, and, eventually, traveling to places that I hadn't been in years or never had been like White Sands National Monument, or the Grand Canyon.